 Figure 1 presents data characteristics of the traditional and IRS2 NIRSpec detector readout modes.
 Table 1 summarizes the readout patterns available in each of these modes and some key properties.
 Note that the IRS2 readout cannot be used with subarrays.
 The best choice of readout pattern should be made using the NIRSpec Detector Recommended Strategies article, and checking the ETC with specific target brightness and noise properties.

 Use of the IRS2 detector readout pattern options are recommended for FULL frame NIRSpec integrations that are not in danger of saturating the detector.

 Detector readout mode

 |2048 pixels × 2048 pixels x Ngroups|

 1 Bold italics font style is used to indicate parameters, parameter values, and/or special requirements that are set in the APT GUI.

 2 NRSRAPIDD1 and NRSRAPIDD2 are used for MSATA target acquisition only.

-3 NRSRAPIDD1 reads two frames and drops one.
+3 NRSRAPIDD1 reads one frame and drops one.

-4 NRSRAPIDD2 reads three frames and drops two.Switching between traditional and IRS2 readout modes or between full frame and subarrays between science exposures in a visit is not recommended because of additional overheads and a possibility of thermal transients.
-Target acquisition can only be done using the traditional (NRS, NRSRAPID, NRSRAPIDD1, or NRSRAPIDD2) readout patterns, but the noise performance benefits of switching to IRS2 for the science exposures following target acquisition outweigh the concern of temporary thermal transients on the detector, especially for long exposures on faint targets.
+5 NRSRAPIDD6 reads one frame and drops six.Switching between traditional and IRS2 readout modes or between full frame and subarrays between science exposures in a visit is not recommended because of additional overheads and a possibility of thermal transients.
+Target acquisition can only be done using the traditional (NRSRAPID, NRSRAPIDD1, NRSRAPIDD2, or NRSRAPIDD6) readout patterns, but the noise performance benefits of switching to IRS2 for the science exposures following target acquisition outweigh the concern of temporary thermal transients on the detector, especially for long exposures on faint targets.